Savamala: Savamala-Palilula tunnel

 A detailed regulatory plan was made public in February 2018.
 It met with the disapproval of experts.
 Major objections include: lack of any cost or exploitation numbers in the plan; projected usage by personal cars only and general favoring of cars at the expense of pedestrians, cyclists and public transportation; lack of explanations and basis of the claims; assumed high price but lower commuting numbers, compared to the rail tunnels; confusion with the names of the neighborhood and the street where the tunnel ends; envisioned 90 degrees turn in the tunnel itself; provision that, "if necessary", the polluted air and smoke will be released in the city public areas above the tunnel (streets, parks); planned demolition of the wider urban tissue at the entry point; suggestion that, since the underground of Belgrade is plagued by groundwaters, the work should be done "during the dry season, when possible".

 Only after the conceptual design was drafted, the geological surveys began.
 In April 2020, during the outbreak of the coronavirus, chief city urbanist Marko Stojčić sad that the project is moved to 2021-2022 (with additional 2.5 years needed to be finished), not because of the pandemic, but because the construction is not ready anyway.
 By this time, the project was in the phase of "preparations for the drafting of the project".
 In June 2022, in regard with the reconstruction of Terazije Terrace and the adjoining section of Zeleni Venac, the works are tentatively set to start in 2023.

+Mayor Aleksandar Šapić connected construction of the tunnel with the demolition of the Old Sava Bridge and postponed works further claiming the new bridge will have no purpose without the tunnel.
+The works were postponed for the spring or summer of 2024, with long preparatory works added as the reason for delay.
+In July 2023 memorandum of understanding was signed with Power China International Group Ltd regarding the construction of the tunnel.